Child Custody Lawyers On Long Island and In New York City

 Serving Nassau County, Suffolk County and Queens County

 Child custody, support, and visitation schedule decisions are some of the most important aspects of a divorce proceeding for individuals with children.
-At The Law Offices of Elliot S. Schlissel, we have successfully handled hundreds of custody cases.
+At The Law Offices of Schlissel DeCorpo, we have successfully handled hundreds of custody cases.
 We can help everyone involved determine what is in the best interest of the child or children involved, taking into account the rights of all parties to a divorce.

 Difficult Custody Issues